Date with a Surry

 He had seen something that struck him as not right, but he ignored that notion.
 Finally, Derrick realised that what was wrong was not what was there but what wasn’t there.

 “Where’s her scar?”
 Derrick asked.
-The question set off an avalanche of other questions that were in his mind.
+The question set off an avalanche of other issues that were in his mind.
 Derrick noticed something in the image.
 Off on the sidelines, a slight light reflected in what limited glow there was in the room.
 There was a person in the bathroom watching the pair make love.

 The light was reflecting of glitter, glitter used to pretty up a scar, his wife’s scar.
 It was Catlin standing in the bathroom, watching him.
 Who was having their face mashed into the headboard?